foulblaze/foulblaze/README.md

   apologies if I don't respond right away, I'm usually offtab doing somethin else.. or busy talking to friends! whispers are totally fine tho! and I lovvee getting crowns + giving crowns!
 </p>
 <p align="center">
-  big fan of akechi, riku, zanka + jabber + fu, and kai :9 they are my favs rn
+  big fan of akechi, riku, zanka + jabber + fu, lohen + illuga + flins, and kai :9 they are my favs rn
 </p>
 <p align="center">
   usually at the little 18+ spawnie area or anywhere with the gachiakuta/ninjago/kingdom heart ponies with my best oomfies, but will move around if my friends want to :3